 Pheochromocytomas develop in specialized cells called chromaffin cells.
 Located in the center of the adrenal gland, chromaffin cells release adrenaline (epinephrine) and noradrenaline (norepinephrine) which control your body’s blood pressure and heart rate.
 Adrenaline and noradrenaline trigger your body’s response to a perceived threat, causing your blood pressure and heart rate to increase.
 A pheochromocytoma leads to an excessive amount of these hormones being released.

-Pheochromocytoma may occur as a single tumor or as multiple growths.
-It usually develops in the medulla (center or core) of one or both adrenal glands.
-Sometimes this kind of tumor occurs outside the adrenal gland, usually somewhere else in the abdomen.
-Less than 10% of pheochromocytomas are malignant (cancerous), with the potential to spread to other parts of the body).
+Pheochromocytoma may occur as either a single tumor or as multiple growths.
+Less than 10% of pheochromocytomas are malignant (cancerous), with the potential to metastasize (spread to other parts of the body).
 These tumors can appear at any age but are more commonly seen in early to mid-adulthood.

 Certain rare inherited disorders have an increased risk of pheochromocytoma.
 These genetic conditions include Multiple endocrine neoplasia, type 2 (MEN 2), Von Hippel-Lindau disease, Neurofibromatosis 1 (NF1), and Hereditary paraganglioma syndromes.

 Most people who have high blood pressure don’t have an adrenal tumor.
 Talk to your doctor if you are having difficulty controlling your high blood pressure with current treatment, if your high blood pressure begins to worsen, if you have a family history of pheochromocytoma or history of a related genetic disorder (MEN2, von-Hippel-Lindau disease, NF1 or hereditary paraganglioma syndromes.